zBlock-1/RLN-audit-report/README.md

 Low.

 #### Recommendation
-In the `rln.circom` add a check to make sure `m` and `x` are not multiplicative inverse values of each other.
+In `rln.circom`, add a check to make sure `m` and `x` are not multiplicative inverses of each other.

 #### Developer Response
 > The probability of that is negligible, and prover can make this check before proving.